 - I then marbled some white and dark modeling chocolate - and covered the Rice Krispy treats trunk with it.

 - Press the modeling chocolate firmly into treats, then use a tool.

-- A Dresden tool, back of a paintbrush or sugar shaper works great to create a bark texture.
+- A Dresden tool, back of a paintbrush or sugar shaper work great to create a bark texture.

-I even created some of those bark knots?
-Is that what they call them?
-While the rice Krispy treats still not firm I stuck a small piece of dowel so I could later hang the swing on.
+I even created some of those bark knots.
+That's what they call them.
+While the rice Krispy treats still not firm, I stuck a small piece of the dowel so I could later hang the swing on.
 The swing is just sugar blossoms on wires.

 - Stone texture mat for the house.

 - Woodgrain texture mat for the door and windows.

 - The roof again is textured with a wave texture mat on marbled green, ivory, and white fondant.